hallelhel/spot-nik/README.md

 npm install dotenv
 ```
 Make sure you use the VITE_ prefix for environment variables that need to be exposed to your Vite project.
-For example, in your mondayApi file, you should use:

-js
-Copy code
-const API_KEY = import.meta.env.VITE_API_KEY;
-const BOARD_ID = import.meta.env.VITE_BOARD_ID;
-This will correctly load your environment variables and make them accessible in your application code.